-As of March 30, 2023, our executive officers, directors and principal shareholders who own more than 5% of our outstanding Ordinary Shares, in the aggregate, beneficially own shares representing approximately 19.8% of our share capital.
+As of March 6, 2024, our executive officers, directors and principal shareholders who own more than 5% of our outstanding Ordinary Shares, in the aggregate, beneficially own a substantial majority of our ordinary shares.
 As a result, if these shareholders were to act together, they would be able to exert significant influence over all matters submitted to our shareholders for approval (including a prospective acquisition or other change of control of our company), as well as our management and affairs.
-On March 31, 2023, we issued additional ordinary shares in a public offering, or the Offering.
-The percentage above does not give effect to the number of shares issued in the Offering.
-For more information, see "Item 5 - Liquidity and Capital Resources- Financing Activities."